 1. Controlling Multi-drug Resistant Tuberculosis (MDR-TB) in Ukraine

-Collaborators in Ukraine: Bogomolets National Medical University, Kyiv, Ukriane, Dr. Vasyl Petrenko; Ukrainian Institute on Public Health Policy; Boyarka Oblast TB Hospital, Boyarka, Ukraine
+Collaborators: Bogomolets National Medical University, Kyiv, Ukraine, Dr. Vasyl Petrenko; Ukrianian Institute on Public Health Policy; Boyarka Oblast TB Hospital, Boyarka, Ukraine

 This is a mixed-methods study designed to better understand poor treatment outcomes among MDR-TB patients in Ukraine and predictors of those outcomes.
 Efforts are also being made to build the laboratory capacity at Boyarka hospital to enable DNA extraction from sputum samples, which will eventually allow molecular epidemiology studies.